-Blessed Sacrament School follows the snow-related opening and closing decisions of the Alexandria City Schools when they are in session.
+For the most part, Blessed Sacrament School follows the weather-related opening and closing decisions of the Alexandria City Schools when they are in session.
 If Alexandria City schools are closed, Blessed Sacrament School will be closed.
 If Alexandria City schools are delayed, Blessed Sacrament School will be delayed.
-If there is a two hour delay on a scheduled noon dismissal day, the grade school will open two hours late, but will remain in session until 3:15 p.m.
+If there is a two hour delay on a scheduled dismissal day, the grade school will open two hours late, but will remain in session until 3:15 p.m.
+If Alexandria City Schools are learning virtually due to weather-related concerns, Blessed Sacrament School will make its own decision regarding closure, delay, or on-time opening.

+School Messenger Alerts will be issued as information becomes available.
 Please call the Alexandria City Public School hotline at 703-866-5300 and/or check our website for updates.